7 Vintage Train Rides in the US That Will Take You Where No Cars Can Go

 Since 1885, the Skunk Train has plowed across Northern California’s redwood forests, transporting lumber and passengers through the difficult terrain.
 The ride takes you across trestle bridges and through tunnels in California’s Mendocino County.
 There are two round-trip routes to choose from: the Pudding Creek Express from Fort Bragg depot to Glen Blair Junction for a 90-minute ride, and the two-hour Wolf Tree Turn from Willits to Crowley.

-The Pudding Creek Express runs year-round and costs $41.95, and the Wolf Tree Turn route is open from early spring to December and costs $49.95.
+The Pudding Creek Express runs year-round, and the Wolf Tree Turn route is open from early spring to December.
 The trains are mainly diesel-electric, but some steam trains operate on the Pudding Creek line.
 There are also special holiday trains like the pumpkin train and the magical Christmas train.

 The 11-mile Cass Scenic Railroad will take you on a steam train on an old lumber line through West Virginia’s verdant and remote mountains.
 You’ll climb 2,390 feet between the town of Cass and the high point of Bald Knob — a ride during which you’ll see spruce trees and snowshoe hares, and enjoy views of the Appalachians.
 A shorter trip to Whittaker Station zigzags through two steep switchbacks into lush meadows where you can have a picnic before heading back down.

 Built during the Klondike Gold Rush in 1898, the White Pass and Yukon Route Railway passes through some of Alaska and the Yukon’s most beautiful scenery.
 There are several journeys to choose from, you’ll see towering mountains, waterfalls tumbling into gorges, and historic sites on all of them.
 Most of the trips depart from Skagway or Bennett.
-The famous White Pass Summit Excursion follows the original route from Skagway to the White Pass summit and tickets cost $130.
+The famous White Pass Summit Excursion follows the original route from Skagway to the White Pass summit.

 Most of the trains are diesel-powered though there are steam excursions available.
 As some routes on this railway run through the US and Canada, check local restrictions and whether a passport is required for your journey.